 The modules are assessed by continuous assessment of coursework throughout the year and an end-of-year exam in the final term.
 A number of modules at each stage are assessed solely through coursework.

-We have an excellent record of graduate employment with recent graduates going into accountancy training with firms such as KPMG, Ernst and Young and PricewaterhouseCoopers, other financial services with banks or private companies, or other types of management such as recruitment or marketing.
+Recent graduates have gone into accountancy training with firms such as KPMG, Ernst & Young and PricewaterhouseCoopers; the Government Economic Service; other financial services with banks (including the 'Big Five') and private companies, or roles in journalism, management consultancy and business.

 Full or partial exemption from the preliminary stage of professional accountancy examinations provided you choose the appropriate modules.